|Police Officer King Colley|

 The fact that the protest (assembly without permit) without permit took place precisely three weeks ago, only to be charged today suggests that the charge is an afterthought and equally laughable.
 Isn't the same relic of a colonial law that is now being contested by UDP's leader Ousainou Darboe in the Supreme Court?
 How are these made-up charges any different from what Gambians faced during 22 years of dictatorship under Jammeh?

-The Barrow administration get rid of all these rotten apples.
+The Barrow administration must get rid of all these rotten apples.
 They must be excised from the civil service if Gambia is seen as being serious in ushering in a new democratic environment.

 These Gestapo tactics are the same used by the same officers of the Police and the NIA under Jammeh.
 They must not be tolerated under the Barrow administration.
 In fact a source said that these charges are not only frivolous but they serve as a ploy to get the young people to back away from their opposition which. according to the same source, is an unlikely scenario because the services of a lawyer is already being contemplated to contest the ownership of the land in court as well as the legality and terms and conditions of the 99-year sub-lease to Swami Indian International by the Kanifing Municipal Council under Mayor Yankuba Colley.